The tranquil Grace Bay Beach and Point Grace Resort

 The pristine Grace Bay Beach, Providenciales.

-There are so many exquisite beaches throughout the Turks and Caicos, yet of all the islands in the country, Providenciales definitely has the edge in overall quality and quantity.
+There are so many exquisite beaches throughout the Turks and Caicos, yet of all the islands in the country, Providenciales definitely has the edge in overall quality and quantity of beaches.

-Due to consisting of broken down shells and coral, the sand in the Turks and Caicos is a measure above what’s found at the beaches in most other countries.
-Sediments, clay, soils, and gravel are practically non-existent on the beaches here, which makes for especially clean and soft powdery white sand.
+Due to its composition of broken-down shells and coral, the sand in the Turks and Caicos is a measure above what’s found at the beaches in most other countries.

 Sailboats at the Bight Beach, Providenciales.

-The beaches of Long Bay Beach, Five Cays Beach, Sapodilla Bay, and Taylor Bay on the south Caicos Banks side of the island have shallow water and fine sand grains.
+Long Bay Beach, Five Cays Beach, Sapodilla Bay, and Taylor Bay on the southern Caicos Banks side of the island have shallow water and fine-grain sand.

-The greatest variance is found on the north and northwest edge of the island.
-Low cliffs, rugged rocky sections, and sheltered wetlands are found along the miles of uninhabited coast.
+The greatest variance is found on the northwestern and western edge of the island.
+Low cliffs, rugged rocky sections, and sheltered wetlands are found along miles of remote coast.

 Beachfront Hotels, Resorts, and Villas

-Hotels and resorts are generally found on Grace Bay, and luxury vacation rental villas front many of the smaller beaches on the island (Leeward, Sapodilla Bay, and Taylor Bay being the most popular location for villas).
+Many hotels and resorts are found on Grace Bay Beach, and luxury vacation rental villas are located along numerous smaller beaches on the island (with Leeward Beach, Sapodilla Bay, and Taylor Bay being some of the most popular villa locations).

-All beaches in the Turks and Caicos are public and free-to-access up to the high tide point (generally where the vegetation begins).
-This doesn’t guarantee access across private land to get to the beach, yet if someone tries to chase you off by stating that a beach is “private”, they’re misinformed.
+All beaches in the Turks and Caicos are public and free to access up to the high tide point (this is generally where the vegetation begins).
+While this doesn’t guarantee access across private land to get to the beach, it means that if someone tries to chase you off the beach by stating the beach is 'private', they’re misinformed.

 Swimmer at Half Moon Bay Beach and Water Cay